SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

 ### The Closing status

-1. Once the conference has been held and all relevant follow-ups and documents in the **In progress** status have been completed, you go to the last status in the project guide, which is **Closing**.
+1. After the conference and all relevant follow-ups and documents in the **In progress** status have been completed, you go to the last status in the project guide, which is **Closing**.

     * Click **Yes** in the **Project guide - move the project to the next status** dialog. or